-Begin with introduction of an app as a short form of application which is a software designed to perform certain tasks.
+Begin with introduction of an app as a short form of application which is made of programs or codes.

 Make them aware of the fact that Google is a US-based software organisation founded in 1998 by Sergey Brin and Larry Page.